How to make a professional email footer: Best practices & examples

 1. Creating a professional image

-A well-crafted email footer adds to your professionalism and credibility as a sender.
+A professional email footer adds to your professionalism and credibility as a sender.
 It also reflects positively on your company or brand.

 2. Reinforcing your brand